grithin/php-route-rewrite/README.md

 -	'301' will send http redirect of code 301 (permanent redirect)
 -	'307' will send http redirect of code 307 (temporary redirect)
 -	'303' will send http redirect of code 303  (tell client to re-issue as get request)
--	'params' will append the query string to the end of the redirect on a http redirect
+-	'params' keep the GET params: will append the query string to the end of the redirect on a http redirect

 -	'caseless': ignore capitalisation
 -	'regex': applies regex pattern matching

-		Note,  the regex-match-groups from the last matched rule  are saved to $route->regexMatch.
-Regex groups are created by using this syntax: `(?<id>[0-9]*)`.
+## Control
+Loaded control files have the $route instance injected into their context, along with anything else keyed by the `$route->globals` array.

+If you want to end the routing prior to the tokens finishing, you must either exit or call `$route->control_end()`.
+If there are remaining tokens without corresponding control files, the router will consider this a page not found event.

 ## Notes
 Route expects at least one file excluding a primary `_control.php` file.
 If some route will end on the primary `_control.php`, you must either exit or catch and dispense the RouteException.